THE BASICS:

 Believe it or not, this one comes up a lot!

-Never in a million years, Dottie is our family.
+Never in a million years, Dottie is our family - you don't sell family members!

 What is your favourite thing about Dottie?